Self-similar prior and wavelet bases for hidden incompressible turbulent motion: Spectral definition of divergence-free isotropic fBm

-In the following proposition, we provide a spectral representation of the isotropic divergence-free fractional Brownian vector fields when $0<H<1$, as defined by \eqref{sol_poisson} when $\xi_1=\infty$ and $\xi_2=0$ (the last condition is just a normalization so as to identify the constant $\sigma$).
-This proposition gives an explicit representation, therefore it can also been considered as an alternative definition.
-As a matter of fact, we will only refer in the sequel to this representation when we consider isotropic divergence-free fractional Brownian vector fields.\\
+In the following proposition, we provide a spectral representation of { $\tvt$} defined by \eqref{sol_poisson}.
+This proposition gives an explicit representation, therefore it can also be considered as an alternative definition.
+In fact, we will only refer in the sequel to this representation when we consider isotropic divergence-free fractional Brownian vector fields.\\